User-960/Snake-Game-2D/README.md

 npm install
 ```
 ***
 \* Before start project you need to make file `.env` in root of project and copy from file `.env.example` variables with meanings in new file.
-Or you can write your own meanings for variables in new file `.env`.
+Or you can write your own meanings for variables in file `.env`

 ## Commands